Being a newbie and moving to Hong Kong to start a new life is at once exhilarating, daunting, and stressful.

 It can be super helpful for your finances, and possibly sanity, to consolidate your insurance policies.
 It’s not always easy to hunt down good deals and good insurers, so sticking with one for all, or most, is helpful.

-The whole process of organizing insurance is incredibly stressful for newbies.
-Need advice on buying insurance in Hong Kong?
-We’ve got a handy article all about what you need to know right here.
+Need more advice on buying insurance in Hong Kong?
+We’ve got a handy Hong Kong insurance guide right here.

 If you’re a newbie, this should make the whole process of buying and organizing insurance easier.